Justin Steele: Chicago Cubs (2021–present)

 On August 2, 2020, Steele was promoted to the major leagues for the first time but was optioned down on August 6 without appearing in a game.
 On April 12, 2021, Steele was again promoted to the majors.
 He made his MLB debut that night against the Milwaukee Brewers, striking out the first batter he saw, Daniel Robertson.
 He finished the year with a 4-4 record, throwing 59 strikeouts and putting up a 4.26 ERA.

 In 2022, Steele went 4-7 over 24 starts with a 3.18 ERA and 126 strikeouts.
 In 7 starts after the All-Star break, he posted a 0.98 ERA while recording 49 strikeouts before a back injury ended his season.

 In 2023, Steele was 16–5 with a 3.06 ERA and 176 strikeouts over 30 starts.
 On September 4, Steele had a career-high 12 strikeouts and won his 16th game of the year as the Cubs won 5-0 against the San Francisco Giants.
 He selected as an All-Star and finished fifth in the Cy Young Award voting that year.

 On March 9, 2024, Steele was named the Opening Day starter for the Cubs.
 Steele exited his Opening Day start against the Texas Rangers and was placed on the 15-day injured list on March 30 with a left hamstring strain.
 On May 6, the Cubs activated Steele from the injured list.
 He consistently made his starts until September 2, when it was revealed that he would miss his next start due to elbow soreness.
 Steele was later diagnosed with left elbow inflammation following an MRI on September 3.
 He was later placed on the 15-day injured list on September 4 with left elbow tendinitis.

 Steele began the 2025 season pitching out of Chicago's rotation, posting a 3-1 record and 4.76 ERA with 21 strikeouts in 22 2/3 innings pitched over 4 starts.
 On April 13, 2025, it was announced that Steele would require season-ending surgery on his left elbow.
 On April 19, the surgery was specified as a "revision repair" of his left ulnar collateral ligament.

+On April 28, 2026, Steele was ruled out for at least a month after suffering a flexor strain during his rehabilitation from surgery.